 Below is a collection of Sloane-themed work: Comics, Graphics, Posters, Apparel, Social Media, Books, and Events produced over the past decade.
 This ongoing project occupies the black and white space between branding mission and nostalgic tribute.

 9th Avenue Pigeon on a Cigarette break.

-“Some might say that to pay to live in Sloane was nothing short of masochistic, and that it made The Port Authority building seem quaint.
-Many people abruptly moved out after only a few months, looking like they were running from something sinister.
+“Some might say that paying to live in Sloane was nothing short of masochistic, and that it made The Port Authority building seem quaint.
+Many residents abruptly moved out after only a few months, looking like they were running from something sinister.
 The rooms were the size of prison cels and at times it felt like we were the live test-subjects of a government-controlled ant farm.
 Hell, it was the ‘80s in NYC so who knows, right?
-No parents.
+No 'adults'.
 No rules.
 Throw unlimited weed, hallucinogens, booze and late-teen hormones into the mix — and things got pretty intense.”